NateTheDev1/orion/README.md

 ## Input Manager

 The input manager manages Key Down.
 Key Up events, KeyCodes, Mouse Button events, Mouse Position and other useful input methods.

+## Debugger

+The debugger provides useful methods to log data as well as save it to storage or download a log file in development.

+## Time

+The time value helps keep track of game time and provides useful methods for managing global time using delta time and helpful methods like pause and resume.